 Table 6 summarizes the fixed-effects IV estimates of the elasticity of substitution between skilled and unskilled workers, with robust standard errors in parentheses.
-Again, employment was measured as the number of hours worked and as the number of workers.
-The estimated elasticity of substitution range is between -0.282 and -0.434, but only the last estimate is significantly different from zero.
+Again, employment was measured alternatively as the number of hours worked or the number of workers.
+The estimated elasticity of substitution ranges between -0.282 and -0.434, but only the last estimate is significantly different from zero.